Become a better communicator to advance in your career

 The workshop begins with becoming more self-aware of your communication tendencies and preferences and how they can be perceived by others.
 The course then moves on to learning how to read your audience to identify their communication styles.
 Different ways of communicating can unintentionally cause friction.
 Once you have a firm grasp of your communication style and how it can complement or clash with other styles, you will be able to adjust your methods to convey your thoughts and ideas more powerfully.
 Insight into your communication style and those of others enables more impactful, effective communication.

-Why is it so hard to have difficult conversations?
-One of the reasons is because often times, emotions are involved and during heightened sensitivity, it becomes harder to have meaningful conversations.
-During this session, we will take what you learned about communications styles and explore ways to approach difficult conversations.
+We will then apply what we have learned about communications styles and explore ways to approach difficult conversations.
 We will take examples submitted by the class participants to focus on common scenarios and delve deeper through targeted hands-on exercises.

 Presentation Skills